GehriJan/template-method-demo/doc/main.typ

 In general, there are three types of abstract steps:

 1. *Required abstract steps*\
   These steps are defined as abstract methods in the abstract class.
-Therefore, they have to be implemented by every concrete class, otherwise the template method cannot be performed.
+Therefore, they have to be implemented by every concrete class, otherwise the #acr("TM") cannot be performed.
 2. *Optional abstract steps*\
   For these steps, a default implementation exists in the abstract class.
 Therefore, they do not have to be implemented by the concrete class but can be if the context requires so.
   This can be useful when steps are _exactly_ the same for multiple contexts.